CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 ## Access SD Connect and SD Desktop for the first time

-Before logging into SD Connect or SD Desktop for the first time, you must do some preparations in [MyCSC portal](https://my.csc.fi){ target="_blank" }.
+Before logging into SD Connect or SD Desktop for the first time, you must do some preparations based on your role in research team.

 ### Project manager creates and manages CSC project